 Wisenet SKY Cloud VMS User Manual

-.The Cloud Video Management System (VMS) is a Cloud-based service that replaces traditional digital video recorders (DVRs) and network video recorders (NVRs).
-The system is completely based on a modern redundant Cloud architecture that provides a web-browser-based interface and comprehensive applications for iOS and .
+.The Wisenet SKY Cloud Video Management System (VMS) is a Cloud-based service that replaces traditional digital video recorders (DVRs) and video recorders (NVRs).
+The system is completely based on a modern redundant Cloud architecture that provides a web-browser-based interface and comprehensive mobile applications for and Android.

 Overview